-This Privacy Notice applies to official University of Connecticut webpages and explains our practices concerning the collection, use, disclosure and other processing of visitor information.
-An official University website is one that is owned and/or sponsored by the University of Connecticut, and that has been created by the University, its campuses, colleges, schools, departments or other administrative units, for University business purposes.
+This Privacy Notice applies to official University of Connecticut (including UConn Health) websites and explains our practices concerning the collection, use, disclosure and other processing of visitor information.
+An official University website is one that is owned and/or sponsored by the University of Connecticut, and that has been created by the University, its campuses, colleges, schools, departments or other administrative units, including UConn Health for University business purposes.

 This Privacy Notice summarizes the information collected by or submitted to official University websites broadly.
 In some instances, particular University offices, schools, programs and/or websites may collect additional information from or about you that may be subject to additional notification requirements.
 Please refer to specific privacy notices applicable to individual University units posted on their designated websites, as necessary, for information pertaining to the collection, use or other processing of any personal information associated exclusively with those pages and/or services provided by those units.

 Updates to this Privacy Notice